CS-ACS/my-computer-MikeyMonkey/mycomputer.md

   Activation Lock Status:	Enabled

 - Yes I like my computer Ive had it for about 8/9 months.
-- My computer whemn it is operating alot of things at once tends to slow down and lose alot of bat
+- My computer whemn it is operating alot of things at once tends to slow down and lose alot of battery.
+Also when I charge my phone and doing alot of things it tends to slow down.